deep-coast-eng/deep-coast-eng.github.io/_posts/2026-03-28-home-network-tailscale-nordvpn-mt6000.md

 ---
 layout: post
-title: "Home Network Setup: Tailscale, NordVPN, and GL.iNet MT6000"
+title: "Home Network Setup: Tailscale, NordVPN, and GL.iNet Flint 2"
 date: 2026-03-28
 tags: [networking, tailscale, nordvpn, gl-inet, mt6000, wireguard, google-pixel]
 ---

-Setting up a secure home network with remote access using a GL.iNet MT6000 router as the central hub, Tailscale (free plan) for encrypted remote access without port forwarding, and NordVPN on the router for always-on privacy.
+Setting up a secure home network with remote access using a [GL.iNet Flint 2](https://store-us.gl-inet.com/products/flint-2-gl-mt6000-wi-fi-6-high-performance-home-router) router as the central hub, [Tailscale](https://tailscale.com/) (free plan) for encrypted remote access without port forwarding, and [NordVPN](https://nordvpn.com/) on the router for always-on privacy.

+## Why This Guide Exists

+Setting up a home network that respects your privacy shouldn't require an IT background or enterprise-grade hardware.
+Most consumer routers offer little beyond basic connectivity, and ISP-provided equipment is often locked down with no access to NAT, port forwarding, or advanced VPN features.
+For the modern general consumer who streams, works remotely, manages smart devices, and wants their internet activity private by default, there is no widely accepted, standardized playbook.

+This guide addresses that gap.
+It walks through building a privacy-first home network from scratch using affordable, consumer-accessible tools: the GL.iNet Flint 2 (GL-MT6000), NordVPN, and Tailscale.
+The Flint 2 ($159.99 at date of publishing) is an excellent fit for this setup.
+It runs OpenWrt-based firmware with native support for VPN clients and Tailscale, offers Wi-Fi 6 and 2.5G Ethernet, and provides an accessible admin interface that balances power with usability.
+NordVPN Basic covers always-on encrypted internet traffic and city-switchable streaming at an introductory price of $81.36 for 24 months.
+Tailscale provides secure remote access to your entire home network at no cost.
+The free plan supports up to 100 devices and 3 users, which is more than sufficient for a typical household.

+All that is required for this setup are your existing devices (Windows or Linux PCs, Android phone), the free applications listed above, and the GL.iNet Flint 2 (GL-MT6000).
+No additional hardware, no paid subscriptions beyond NordVPN, and no modifications to your ISP modem.
+An intermediate user should expect to complete the full setup in approximately 1-2 hours, assuming their devices and tools match the conditions described in this guide.

+---

 ## Devices

 - 2x Windows PCs (Windows 10/11 Pro)
 - 1x Android phone (tested on Google Pixel 7a)
-- GL.iNet MT6000 router
+- GL.iNet Flint 2 (GL-MT6000) router

 ## Constraints